 Total knee replacement is a very successful treatment for advanced OA of the knee.
-Although a poorer outcome for obese patients has been suggested, a five year study showed no difference in the range of motion or the need for surgical revision between a group of morbidly obese persons and control patients.
+Although a poorer outcome for patients with obesity has been suggested, a five year study showed no difference in the range of motion or the need for surgical revision between a group of persons affected by obesity and control patients.
 However, the rate of preoperative complication was higher, particularly related to poor wound healing and infection (8).

 Most surgeons do not advocate weight-loss prior to knee replacement, as the nutritional compromise could slow healing further.
-The obese patient considering knee replacement needs to seek an experienced surgeon, understand the expectations and the need for careful wound care.
+The patient with obesity considering knee replacement needs to seek an experienced surgeon, understand the expectations and the need for careful wound care.